leagregorka/leagregorka.github.io/founder-meets-founder/index.md

 ## WHAT IS IT?

-[Founder Meets Founder](http://founders-founders.com/founderstv) is the **first ever production of FoundersTV**, an initiative that aims to boost the Portuguese entrepreneurship ecosystem thorugh valuable content.
+[Founder Meets Founder](http://founders-founders.com/founderstv) is the **first ever production of FoundersTV** that aims to boost the Portuguese entrepreneurship ecosystem thorugh valuable content.

 It is a **talk show** where the two Porto’s scale-up founders discuss and explore each other’s professional journeys.
 The aim of the project is to **share the entrepreneurial knowledge and experiences**, as well as to **promote Porto’s scale-up ecosystem** internationally.